paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

 Section was enacted as part of the Energy Act of 2020, and not as part of the Energy Policy Act of 1992 which comprises this chapter.

 #### Amendments
 2021—Subsec. (b).
 Pub.
-L. 117–58, § 40205(1), inserted “and annually thereafter while the facility established under subsection (c) remains in operation,” after “December 27, 2020,”
+L. 117–58, § 40205(1), inserted “and annually thereafter while the facility established under subsection (c) remains in operation,” after “December 27, 2020,”.

 Subsecs. (c), (d).
 Pub.
 L. 117–58, § 40205(2), (3), added subsec. (c) and redesignated former subsec. (c) as (d).

+#### Wage Rate Requirements
+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
+D of Pub.
+L. 117–58, including authority of Secretary of Labor, see [section 18851 of this title](./chapter-162-energy-infrastructure.md#section-18851).

 <a id="section-13361"></a>